razzmatazz/csharp-language-server/README.md

 - csharp-ls is not affiliated with Microsoft Corp.

 # TODO list
+ - cancellation support w/internally-forced timeout for roslyn queries that go for minutes;
- - cancellation support, most obvious to be needed when we have code lenses enabled;
+   - most obviously needed when we have code lenses enabled and some find-references code lenses take too long;
  - hover issues:
    - nullable scalar values are not properly shown;
    - dotnet uses backticks for generic type names which is not ok when formatting them into markdown;